wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 > "We suffer more in imagination than in reality" - Seneca

-The Hellenistic age began with the death of Alexander the Great in 323 BC and ended with the death of Cleopatra in 30 BC.
-Some scholars mark the end of the Hellenistic age as 330 AD when Constantinople became the capital of the Roman Empire.
-Following Alexander's death, his empire was divided among his generals into many Hellenistic kingdoms.
-Greek language, art, culture, architecture, and philosophy flourished throughout the known world and laid the foundation for the Roman Empire.
+By 320 BC, Alexander the Great had conquered most of the known world.
+With the fall of the Persian Empire, Hellenism flourished, and Greek language, art, culture, architecture, and philosophy became prominent throughout the Mediterranean.
+The Hellenistic age began with the death of Alexander the Great in 323 BC, and ended with the death of Cleopatra in 30 BC when the Roman Republic morphed into the Roman Empire.
+Some scholars place the end of the Hellenistic age much later in 330 AD; right up to the beginning of the Middle Ages.

 The Hellenistic philosophers can be categorized into three groups: Cynics, Epicureans, and Stoics.
-Broadly speaking, they have the common interest in the inner life, virtue, and happiness.
+Broadly speaking, all three groups sought to answer the question of "how should one live?".
+They explored topics such as the inner life, virtue, and happiness.

-<u>Cynicism</u>

-* Cynicism - best characterized by Diogenes who famously lived in a jar in Athens - is a school of thought that preached a simple, ascetic life as the ultimate good. **Free from societal norms**, the cynics lived in accordance with nature, and rejected all material possessions and desires such as wealth, power, glory, status, etc.
-* Over the centuries, Cynicism became associated with its negative aspect, most notably the shameless nonconformity.
-Contemporary definition of cynicism refers to an attitude of distrust, or lack of faith in the sincerity and goodness of others.
+* **Cynicism** is best characterized by Diogenes who infamously lived in a jar in Athens.
+It is a school of thought that preached a simple, ascetic life as the ultimate good. **Free from social norms**, the cynics lived in accordance with nature, and rejected all material possessions and desires such as wealth, power, glory, status.
+Over the centuries, the philosophical definition of cynicism diverged from its contemporary definition.
+The modern definition focuses solely on its negative characteristics such as shameless non-conformity, the attitude of distrust, or lack of faith in the sincerity and goodness of others.
   * Cynicism - distrust by prudence
   * Pessimism - distrust of potential success
   * Nihilism - distrust of meaning in life

-<u>Epicureanism</u>

-* Epicureanism, established by Epicurus in 307 BC, made **pleasure as the ultimate good**.
+* **Epicureanism** was established by Epicurus in 307 BC.
+It is a school of thought that proclaimed **pleasure as the ultimate good**.
 However, the Epicureans also believed in pleasure within constraint.
 Short term pleasure must be balanced with greater, more lasting long-term ones.
 Followers of Epicureanism generally withdrew from politics to limit their ambition and attain a greater peace of mind.
-* Although the seeking of pleasure is at the heart of Epicureanism, it should not be confused with hedonism (a common mistake in modern usage).
+Although the seeking of pleasure is at the heart of Epicureanism, it should not be confused with hedonism (common in modern usage).
 Epicureans practiced moderation, and generally avoided excesses and overindulgences, yet they are connoisseurs of arts and simple pleasures, and are open to occasional luxury.

-<u>Stoicism</u>

-* Stoicism, established by Zeno of Citium around 300 BC, preached **virtue as the ultimate good**.
+* **Stoicism** was established by Zeno of Citium around 300 BC, it preached **virtue as the ultimate good**.
 To live a good life, one should cultivate inner resilience, be free from passions, and not be disturbed by external events beyond one's control.
 Unlike Epicureans who believed in avoiding pain, stoics believed in enduring pain.

-Let's look at an example to solidify our understanding of the three major Hellenistic philosophies.
-Suppose a person lost their job suddenly due to an economic downturn.
+Suppose a cynic, an epicurean, and a stoic all lost their jobs due to an economic downturn:

 * A Cynic might choose to "escape the 9-5 rat race" and never work a corporate job again.
 They'd reject the conventional path of having a stable career, settling down, and starting a family.
 Instead, they would choose to live in accordance with their understanding of a natural/authentic life unconstrained by what society dictates is best.
-Perhaps they might become an entrepreneur, or become a digital nomad that works and lives in a van.
+Perhaps they might become an entrepreneur, or become a digital nomad.
 * An Epicurean would spend the down time with friends and families, use their severance package to enjoy some travel and good food, then ultimately find a smaller, simpler job that contributes to a more tranquil life with simpler pleasures.
 * A Stoic would embrace the setback and not dwell on external circumstances.
 Rather than complaining about their ill-fortunate, they'd view it as a good character-building exercise.
 They go on the job hunt the next day, posting resumes in the morning then going on runs in the afternoon to cultivate their fitness.
 In short, they would focus on developing resilience, inner strength, and maintaining a sense of virtue in the face of adversity.